In this post, we’ll see how to change the file extension in Windows 10. Let’s get started.

 Open that folder.
-Right-click on the File Explorer Address Bar and then click on “Copy address” option.
-It will copy the address of the folder.
+Right-click on the File Explorer Address Bar and then click on the “Copy address” option.
+It’ll copy the address of the folder.

 Type cd.
-Hit “Space Bar” key and then paste the address of the folder you’ve copied (see the screenshot below).
-Press “Enter” key.
+Hit the “Space bar” key and then paste the address of the folder you’ve copied (see the screenshot below).
+Press the “Enter” key.

-Replace HTML with the file extension you want.
-Press “Enter” key.
+Replace html in the command with the file extension you want.
+Press the “Enter” key.

-That is all.
-Now, you can see that all files in the folder got its file extension changed.
+That’s it.
+Now, you can see that all files in the folder got its extension changed.

 Like this guide?
 Share it with your friends.